 Building A Better Culture

-The Confess Project is committed to building a culture of mental health for boys and men of color through capacity building, advocacy, organizing and movement building.
+The Confess Project is committed to building a culture of mental health for boys, men of color, and their families through capacity building, advocacy, organizing and movement building.
 We believe in a world without barriers to stigma and shame.

 Confess -To Declare, Admit, or State emotions and past traumas that may hinder the healing process.